Table of Contents

 Whenever developers find defects in late-testing cycles, it most certainly means that the software development process is faulty and requires a check.
 Defects in late-cycle testing are more costly than those found at the start, or after engineers inject codes in the main branch.
 Lean software development promotes a test-driven approach, and through its techniques, eliminates the need for bug fixing and waiting time.
 It encourages continuous integration tests to enable efficient defect detection, removal and prevention.

 However, working on defects is also a ‘waste’ process since a defective code is equal to an incomplete code.
 One method to go around this is by using pair programming where one team member complements the skills of another.
 Automating routine tasks as much as possible can be a second one.

 3) Create Knowledge

 This principle in lean software development talks about sharing knowledge.
-The principle encourages developers to produce a convenient format of sharing their findings of their product.
-This information sharing aids in creating valuable insights which help teams avoid repeating mistakes in the future.
+The principle encourages developers to produce a convenient format of sharing the findings of their product.
+This information sharing aids in creating valuable insights that help teams avoid repeating mistakes in the future.